dukeofharen/httplaceholder/docs/CONDITIONS.md

       Content-Type: application/json
 ```

-This example uses both conditions and negativeConditions.
+This example uses both conditions.
 This means that when:
 - The URL path contains "/users"
 - A query string with name "id" and value "15" is sent.
 - A query string with name "filter" and value "last_name" is sent.
-- There is **no** query string with name "last_name" and value "Johnson".

-If all these (negative) conditions match, the response as defined under the "response" element is returned.
+If all these conditions match, the response as defined under the "response" element is returned.
 For more information about the response element, you can read more [here](RESPONSE.md).

 The stub also has a "tenant" field defined.
 This is a free text field which is optional.
 This field makes it possible to do operations of multiple stubs at once (e.g. delete all stubs with a specific tenant, get all stubs of a specific tenant or update all stubs of a specific tenant).
 To learn more about tenants, go to [API](API.md).

-For both the conditions and negativeConditions, all condition checkers as explained on this page are available.

 ## Description